Here's our latest find!

 To RECORD by underwater and studio/taxonomic photography (including microscopy photography) of the specimens.

-To POST upon our web site not only images of the species and theirnatural history behaviour but also information concerning size abundance and localities.
-Additionally to disseminate to other sites information considered unusual (see Useful Resources).
+To POST upon our web site not only images of the species and their natural history behaviour but also information concerning size abundance and localities.
+Additionally to disseminate to other sites information considered unusual.

 Towards achieving these aims we will continue to acquire and develop the necessary equipment, resources and knowledge.